NREL/developer.nrel.gov/content/docs/solar/pvwatts-v5.md

 # {{title}} <span class="url">({{url}})</span>
 {{summary}}

-PVWatts Version 5 is a major update to the PVWatts Version 1 algorithms that were used in previous versions of the PVWatts web services V1-V4.
+PVWatts Version 5 is a major update to the algorithms that were used in previous versions of the PVWatts web services.
+Compared with PVWatts Version 4, our new update will predict roughly 7-9% greater energy output for a fixed tilt system given similar assumptions.
+The new results much more closely match measured system performance data, and address concerns that PVWatts Version 4 tended to under-predict PV system performance given the default input assumptions.
 Full technical details can be found in: Dobos, A. P. PVWatts Version 5 Manual.
 NREL/TP-6A20-62641, 2014, forthcoming.

 <ul id="toc"></ul>